aneoconsulting/ArmoniK.Extensions.Csharp/Documentation/articles/buffersubmit.md

     }
 ```
 ### Example of execution tasks
-Here is the complete code to send list of tasks :
+Here is the complete code to send a list of tasks :

 ```csharp
     /// <summary>